sedekln95/COVID-19_Risk_Estimation/README.md

 Details regarding the simulation settings, clustering methods, raw data, and output files of the code are given below, along with the pre-requisites that is required for this project:

 1. **Pre-requisites**:
-  Programming Language: The baseline programming language is Python, which is used to create all the functions regarding the proposed COVID-19 risk estimation.
+  The programming language used for creating the various functions of COVID-19 risk estimation is Python.
 For plotting the graphs, MATLAB is used.

     Python version: 3.8.4
     MATLAB version: R2020a